 - In making this confession, you tell God that in faith you recognize that Jesus is truly God in human flesh, and that you want him to be the absolute master of your life.
 Although you may not completely understand every aspect of his divine nature, you sincerely do believe that he rose from the dead and you are accepting him as your personal savior.

 - The following Scripture gives the authorization for this step: “...if you confess with your mouth, ‘Jesus is Lord,’ and believe in your heart that God raised him from the dead, you will be saved.”
 (Romans 10:9)

 Suggestions for what to do next

-If you prayed the above prayer or your version, I would love to hear from you.
-You may contact me as to report your decision or to share any question or comment that you have for me.
+- If you sincerely and personally prayed to God to repent of your sins and to accept Jesus as Lord in your life, I would love to hear from you.
+You may contact me at firstname.lastname@example.org to report your decision or to share any question or comment that you have for me.